-The Patrol Division is under the command of Captain Mark Rascoe and is comprised of 79 officers which are divided into four shifts and one Baylor shift.
-The officers employ a community policing philosophy in keeping with department’s mission statement: "The police department is committed to improving the quality of life in partnership with our community through fair and professional police services."
+The Patrol Division is under the command of Captain Dalton Majors and is comprised of 81 officers which are divided into four shifts and one Baylor shift.
+The officers employ a community policing philosophy in keeping with the department’s mission statement: "The police department is committed to improving the quality of life in partnership with our community through fair and professional police services."
 We use a community-oriented policing service that uses a cooperative approach to meet the safety needs of the community we serve.
 Our goal is to be more familiar with our community and to establish trust between its members and our officers, while providing efficient and effective services.

-The officers are strategically assigned to a patrol area or district in order to provide 24 hours of continual coverage to the community.
-Officers responded to 63,266 calls for service in 2017.
+The officers are strategically assigned to in order to provide 24 hours of continual coverage to the community.
+Officers responded to 64,678 calls for service in 2019.
 Calls for police services are generated by citizens contacting to report criminal or suspicious activity.
 Patrol officers are responsible for investigating criminal violations, traffic violations, traffic collisions, and serving arrest warrants.
-Some officers in the Patrol Division have additional specialized training inpolice K-9, crime scene processing, driving while impaired (DWI) detection, or speed enforcement.
+Some officers in the Patrol Division have additional specialized training in police K-9, crime scene processing, driving while impaired (DWI) detection, or speed enforcement.

 It is a philosophy that guides police management style and operational strategies.
 It emphasizes the establishment of police/ community partnerships and a problem-solving approach that is responsive to the needs of the community in order to design and implement solutions and services that are truly community-based.
 This requires police to make a conscious effort to create an atmosphere in which community partners actively and willingly cooperate with the police.